little-tesla/DiscoRedTRX/README.md

 * 0x05, 18 MHz, 3dB 25MHz
 * 0x08, 28 MHz, 3dB 35MHz
 * 0x09, 50MHz, 3dB 55MHz
-This configuration fits the Hermes filter which one can acquire from the bay.
+This configuration fits the Hermes filter which can be acquired from the bay.

 UART STM32 -- RedPitaya
 -----------------------
+The communication between RedPitaya and STM32 is based on UART.
+Baud = 115200, Stopbits = 1, Parity = None

 STM32
 * RX = CN4 / Pin1